BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/quickstart/own-data-usage/index.md

 3. Download the latest converter [binaries for windows here](https://github.com/BuildingVolumes/Unity_Geometry_Sequence_Player/releases) (The file named Geometry_Sequence_Converter_Win64.zip)

-4. Unzip, open the converter, and set the **input folder** to the folder containing your sequence.
+4. Unzip and open the converter.
+You might see a warning screen from windows.
+In that case, click on ***More info*** and then ***run anyways***.
+Set the **input folder** to the folder containing your sequence.
 You can optionally set an output folder, otherwise a new folder will be automatically created.
 Click on **Start Conversion**.

     ![The converter](Converter_Start_Threads.png)